 - Typically, hospitals require that you attend an accredited CNA training program (may take 1-9 months).

-- A medical or clinical assistants is an allied health professionals who assists providers in their work in a clinical setting
+- A medical or clinical assistants is an allied health professional who assists providers in their work in a clinical setting

 - Check the job listing pages on hospital and healthcare facility websites to see their qualifications for this job because they vary.
 A Medical/Clinical Assistant training course may be required (may take 18 months-2 years).